 When is the Best Time to Buy New Carpet?

-By Alan J. Fletcher, Carpet expert & Consumer advocate.
+2020 by Alan J. Fletcher, 30+ year Carpet Expert & Consumer Advocate

 Everyone has been asking me the same question lately…

 “Is there a best time of year to buy new carpet?”
 The answer is YES!

 If you are willing do your carpet homework to learn exactly what to do and know who to buy from, then the answer is YES!
 Homeowners can save as much as 25% or more by knowing when to buy, who to buy from and how to negotiate your best deal.

 All carpet retailers have busy seasons and slow seasons.
 If you try to negotiate a better deal during their busy season, then you don’t stand much of a chance to beat them down on the price.
 However, if you negotiate wisely during their slow season then you stand a very good chance of negotiating a very sweet carpet deal for yourself.
 Some dealers have special sales during their slow seasons while some dealers have sales going on all the time.
 You need to be able to recognize which sales are worthwhile and which ones are just a lot of hype.

 I support locally owned, family run businesses.
 Some large corporately-owned carpet sellers advertise heavily on television and offer amazing discounts and always seem to have incredible sales promotions going on.
 Be wary of wolves in sheeps clothing!
 I do not recommend buying from this type of carpet retailer.
 I never recommend buying from carpet sellers who only offer a shop-at-home service and use salespeople who are independent contractors.